Lyca Mobile: Tax evasion

-Tax evasion and redundancy talks (UK)

 Lycamobile has not paid any corporation tax for several years in the United Kingdom though the company put aside £9.5 million to cover "a potential liability of unpaid taxes" including "interest and penalties" in its 2015 accounts.
 Lycamobile's 2015 accounts were filed seven months late, appearing after Companies House threatened to strike Lycamobile off; such an action would have prevented the company from conducting business in the UK.
 Lycamobile had previously been threatened with being struck off in 2012; its accounts were filed two years late that year.

 In February 2023, Lycamobile's auditors stated they had been "unable to obtain sufficient appropriate audit evidence" regarding loans of £18 million, and there is a further £169 million of complex debt within related companies.
 Lycamobile faces a £100 million demand over alleged VAT irregularities.

 In July 2024, CEO Richard Schäfer and CFO Nikos Paraskevopoulos left the company amid the tax evasion crisis.

+Solvency

 In December 2024, following losses of over £25 million during their 2021/22 tax year, combined with conflicts with HM Revenue and Customs on unpaid VAT bills of up to £51 million, Lycamobile announced the risk of redundancy of up to 316 UK staff, bringing the total down to 48, after staff at their City of London headquarters were told the company was facing "pretty serious challenges".

-Political links (UK)
+Political relationships

 Lycamobile donated over £2m to the Conservative Party between 2011 and 2016, with Allirajah Subaskaran enjoying a close relationship with both David Cameron and Boris Johnson.

 Lycamobile had previously been threatened with being struck off in 2012.
 Some suggest it is because Lycamobile is a significant donor to the British Conservative Party, having donated £1.3 million since 2011, including £500,000 in 2015.

 In 2019, the Labour Party described Johnson as "unfit" to be prime minister, following reports he attended a private dinner with Allirajah in an attempt to gain more funding in the run up to the 2019 General Election.

-Regulatory failures

-Lycamobile has been the subject of multiple regulatory actions.
-These primarily relate to failures to collect, verify, or provide customer identity information to the regulatory authorities.
-This behaviour is widespread across the group with regulators taking similar action against the group in Australia, Belgium, Germany, Norway and Spain.
-These regulatory actions have resulted in significant financial penalties.